Course Title: Steel Structures 1

 Overview of Learning Activities

-In the group design project you will conduct the structural design of a low-rise steel structure according to the requirements of relevant Australian Standards.
+In the building design project, you will conduct the structural design of a low-rise steel structure according to the requirements of relevant Australian Standards.
 This process will include the determination of loads (including dead, imposed and wind loads), determination of load combinations and their design actions and subsequently the design of typical and/or critical members.

 Overview of Learning Resources

-Lecture slides and design examples are available online.
+RMIT will provide you with resources and tools for learning in this course through myRMIT Studies Course.
 A list of Australian Standards, design handbooks and recommended textbooks will be given.

 Overview of Assessment